altayeb-ne/Mobile-Applications/Lecture Examples/Lecture ( 7 )/README.md

 - **Ali Version**: Incorporates AutoComplete for city search using the Geonames API.
 [Ali's Repository](https://github.com/nu-coie/Mobile-Applications/tree/main/Lecture%20Examples/Lecture%20(%206%20)%20-%20Ali)
 - **Altayeb Version**: Streamlines city search by removing the City Page and allowing users to input the city name directly on the Home Page.
 [Altayeb's Repository](https://github.com/nu-coie/Mobile-Applications/tree/main/Lecture%20Examples/Lecture%20(%206%20)%20-%20AlTayeb)

 Feel free to contribute, report issues, or suggest improvements!
-Your feedback is crucial to enhancing the Weather App.
+Your feedback is crucial to enhancing Course.

 Explore the Weather App and let us know your thoughts!